Section 3. Identifying/Evaluating Aeronautical Effect

 engineer/surveyor and the appropriate seal.

-A final determination based on improved accuracy must not be issued until after
+- A final determination based on improved accuracy must not be issued until

-Information Distribution - When the certified survey is received, Air Traffic
+Survey Information Distribution - When the certified survey is received, Air

-personnel must ensure that the survey information is provided to FPT personnel
+Traffic personnel must ensure that the survey information is provided to FPT

-and must send to AeroNav a copy of the survey attached to the FAA form 7460-2,
+personnel and must send to AeroNav a copy of the survey attached to the FAA Form

-authorized to establish, operate, and maintain air navigation and communications
+FAA is authorized to establish, operate, and maintain air navigation and

-facilities and to protect such facilities from interference.
-During evaluation
+communications facilities and to protect such facilities from interference.

 b.
 Technical